The quality of your translations largely depends on your ability to create an effective translation brief – the first part of any translation process.

 Creativity in Translation: A Practical Guide

 Creativity in translation is a key skill.
 However, to what extent and in what way can the translator be creative?
-Find out everything in this guide!
+Find out everything in this guide.

 First, I would like to mention that I will mainly address the practical aspects, and illustrate them with examples, rather than the theorical ones.
 Those I am going to leave for another blog post in order to keep things simple and easy to assimilate.

 Creativity in translation is dependent, limited and a conscious effort.
 This is exactly why translation is a creative act – the translator must play with what they have.
-In short, the translation is dependent on a text type and limited by a source text, which has a purpose regarding a certain culture and target audience.
+In short, the translation is dependent on a text type and limited by a source text, which serves a purpose regarding a certain culture and target audience.
 All this creates a context.
 Then, the translator makes a conscious effort in order to come up with a creative equivalent solution within that context.

 There are different perspectives regarding creativity in translation, and even if yours is slightly different from the one reflected here, that’s not a problem.
 This is a subject that is still highly debatable within the translation community.